Ecommerce Shipping Guide

 3. UPS

 UPS offers several shipping services across a variety of shipping destinations and transit times, as well as the ability to schedule pickups and manage customer returns.
-Like FedEx, the UPS Small Business program also provides resources for small business owners.
+Like FedEx, the UPS Small Business program also provides shipping resources for small business owners.
 You can receive shipping rate estimates through UPS’s Estimate Shipping Cost calculator.

 4. DHL